guerraj97/guerraj97.github.io/_proyectos/LSTM-market.md

     X_test = np.reshape(X_test, (X_test.shape[0],X_test.shape[1],1))
     return X_test
 ```
 The general idea of this two functions is to separate the input data into train and test.
-I created 3 datasets: X_train, Y_traing and the valid_dataset.
+I created 3 datasets: X_train, Y_train and the valid_dataset.
 This is going to be the information to feed the model.
 Now, is important to scale the data.
 Most of the AI models works better when data is between 0 and 1.
-Here I use the __MinMaxScaler__ to scale data in between this numbers.
+Here I used the __MinMaxScaler__ to scale data in between this numbers.

-The prediction data (or X_test) is create on the same way by cutting the main dataset into a smaller piece to obtain my information.
+The prediction data (or X_test) was created on the same way by cutting the main dataset into a smaller piece to obtain my information.

 Now, another important step: Creating the model.
 First, I created a Sequential object to add the different model features.
 I created a LSTM model with 70 units, and another with 50 units.
 Then I added a Dense layer.
 This combination is the one that had best performance, but you can try to change this and share your results.